 It’s not all good news – despite the program’s undoubted power, there are some niggles: there’s no option to adjust an image’s canvas size for example, and neither can you work on more than one image at once.
 Novices may be put off by its unfamiliarity and somewhat overwhelming user interface, but get over the initial shock and you’ll have added a powerful and useful tool to your image-editing armoury.

-- Improved EXIF data support
+- Improved high-DPI monitor support

-- Improved Send-to-Artist performance
+- Improved Bluetooth file transfer performance

 Once you get past the slightly garish interface, you’ll find an image suite packed with powerful features that is relatively easy to get to grips with.